lgrahl/saltyrtc-meta/Protocol.md

 An initiator who receives a 'new-responder' message SHALL validate that the *id* field contains a valid responder address (`0x02..0xff`).
 It SHOULD store the responder's identity in its internal list of responders.
+If a responder with that id already exists, the cached information for that id (such as cookies and the sequence number) MUST be deleted and replaced with the new information.
 Furthermore, the initiator MUST drop new responders that have not sent any messages to the initiator after 60 seconds.

 The message SHALL be NaCl public-key encrypted by the server's session key pair and the initiator's permanent key pair.